judka-uriel/uriel-book/uriel_en.md

 among Jews.
 Therefore Yom Kippur is meant to uproot enmity among Jews — before this day it is customary to ask forgiveness of one another,
 <!-- KSA [131:4](https://www.sefaria.org/Kitzur_Shulchan_Arukh.131.4) -->
-and not to inflame conflicts, as the ultra-Orthodox do.
+and not to inflame conflicts, as the ultra-Orthodoxes do.

 When the Orthodoxes will cease to hate patrilineal Jews, then peace based on mutual understanding will come among the Jewish people.
 Mutual understanding is